 The third argument to tpdequeue() is a pointer to a structure of type TPQCTL.
 The TPQCTL structure has members that are used by the application and by the Oracle Tuxedo system to pass parameters in both directions between application programs and the queued message facility.
-The client that calls tpdequeue() sets flags to mark fields for which the system should supply values.
+The client that callstpdequeue() sets flags to mark fields for which the system should supply values.
 As described earlier, the structure is also used by tpenqueue(); some of the members apply only to that function.
-The entire structure is shown in "The tpqctl_t Structure" on page 3-5.
+The entire structure is shown in The tpqctl_t Structure.